 Perhaps you want to decide to have a quiet Christmas

-Where you and your partner can spend some quality time together at home, which might be important if you have had a stressful time TTC.
+Where you and your partner can spend some quality time together at home, which might be important if you have had a stressful time trying to conceive.
 You could even go on a mini break together or treat yourselves to a lovely Christmas meal out.
 You can see other people at other times so choose whatever works for you and how you’re feeling.

-If you are going through IVF treatment you might have medications that have to be taken within specific time windows.
-Some also might need to be refrigerated so you need to plan ahead and see how you can get around this if you’re going out and about.
+If you are going through IVF treatment, you might have medication that has to be taken within a specific time window.
+Some might need to be refrigerated, so you need to plan ahead and see how you can get around this, if you’re going out and about.
 There is always the option to say ‘no’ to gatherings, or offer to host at your own house where you are more in control.
 If this isn’t your first IVF cycle you will already have lots of tricks up your sleeve but the key thing is to remember to put yourself first and don’t put yourself under undue pressure.

 If you are TTC you will be aware that there are many over the counter drugs that you should avoid.
 It’s best to stick to paracetamol only for any pain or headaches.